-We found that unless you were on a prearranged tour, it was quite difficult to organise a guide before getting to the gates of Machu Picchu.
-We didn’t need to worry though, when you arrive, there are lots of guides waiting around and this is how we met Oddy.
-We agreed on a price of 40 soles per person, which is around £9, and said we were happy to wait for two more people to join us.
-Once Oddy had convinced another couple to join us, our tour began!
+Unless you were on a prearranged tour, it was quite difficult to organise a guide before getting to the gates of Machu Picchu.
+You don’t need to worry though, when you arrive, there are lots of guides waiting around and this is how we met ours, Oddy.
+We said we were happy to wait for two more people to join us to keep the cost lower and agreed the price of 40 soles per person (which is around £9).
+Once Oddy had convinced another couple to join in, our tour began!

 A tour of Machu Picchu